-Bordering with Italy, Nova Gorica is a definite two center destination.
+Bordering with Italy, Nova Gorica is a definite two-center destination.
 You can walk from Italy to Slovenia in literally five minutes from here!
 Aside from that rather fun fact, Nova Gorica is a real feast for the eyes.
-Set in a lush, green valley with the winding river running through the center of it and the backdrop of imposing mountains, idyllic is the word that comes to mind.
+Set in a lush, green valley with the winding river running through its center and the backdrop of imposing mountains, idyllic is the word that comes to mind.

-This is one of the only destinations in Slovenia where you can enjoy bungee jumping, so adrenaline junkies, take note.
+This is one of Slovenia’s only destinations where you can enjoy bungee jumping, so adrenaline junkies, take note.
 You can also explore nearby castles as well as natural caves, with their amazing stalagmites and stalactites.

-Nova Gorica is within easy reach of three of the main wine regions in the country – Kras, Brda, and Vipava.
+Nova Gorica is within easy reach of three of the country’s main wine regions – Kras, Brda, and Vipava.
 Enjoy outdoor adventures, such as walking and mountain biking, before finishing off your day sampling a few different vinos.

 Brda is located in the west of the country, in the Littoral region.
 This area also heads over the Italian border, with the vast Soca River running through it.
 The region is mountainous, lending itself to stunning scenery.
 Lush green valleys draw attention, along with rolling hills which are home various to flora and fauna, including the Primula auricular, a beautiful primrose.

 As with most of the green destinations we highlight, there is more to Brda than amazing scenery.
 Gonjace is home to a huge tower, not only known for stunning views but also to commemorate the town’s residents who lost their lives in WWII.
 On top of this, check out Kojsko, a beautiful Gothic-style church, and the Dobrovo Castle, perched high on a hill.
-Be sure to enjoy wine-tasting this region is famous for as well as viewing the fragrant fruit and olive groves.
+Be sure to enjoy wine-tasting this region is famous for and view the fragrant fruit and olive groves.

 This famous town has some serious history attached to it, with many 15th century buildings to explore.
 The Old Town has nods to Renaissance architecture.
-Maribor Castle is a must visit with seriously stunning examples of this decoration style.
-Nature is in abundance here, as Maribor is set in one of the best wine regions in Slovenia, with the Drava River winding its way through its green valleys.
+Maribor Castle is a must-visit with seriously stunning examples of this decoration style.
+Nature is in abundance here, as Maribor is set in one of Slovenia’s best wine regions, with the Drava River winding its way through its green valleys.
 Nearby you can visit Maribor Pohorje, a great ski resort, during the winter months.

-Located near the Austrian border, you can find the Old Vine, which is certified as the oldest vine in the world, dating back about 450 years.
-Check out the Vinag Wine Cellar, a renowned establishment with countless varieties of vino, albeit slightly expensive.
+Located near the Austrian border, you can find the Old Vine, which is certified as the oldest vine globally, dating back about 450 years.
+Check out the Vinag Wine Cellar, a renowned establishment with countless vino varieties, albeit slightly expensive.